jcjorel/webgl/WORK_TODO.md

+Tasks:
-Create a single Web page containing a WebGL micro application that makes the supplied AWS image PNG slowly rotating on a glossy glass 3D pane with optional mouse control.
-Generate a background image of a desert at night, clear sky with stars with fantastical colorful supernatural vegetals (w/o cacti or trees).
+- Create a single Web page containing a WebGL micro application that makes the available AWS image PNG slowly rotating on a glossy glass 3D pane with mouse control.
+- Generate a background image of a desert at night, clear sky with stars with fantastical colorful supernatural vegetals (w/o cacti or trees or shooting stars or mountains).

-The clear sky must be animated with realistic shooting stars/meteor shower effect.
+- The clear sky must be animated with visualy appealing sparkling realistic shooting stars/meteor shower effect.
-Some vaporwave elements must be added to the scene close the camera.
+- The ground must have a dynamic animated vapor particle system to create a surreal ambiance.

+Implementation constraints:
-Under the rotating AWS logo and rotating with it, place an **hardcoded (i.e. not real-time)** AMZN stock value in $ (fetch today stock value as the hardcoded value).
+- Under the AWS logo and rotating with it, place an **hardcoded (i.e. not real-time)** AMZN stock value in $.

-You will make sure that:
+- The AWS logo has strong metalness, is not transparent and reflect the surrounding background scene
-- The generated image is a fixed background (i.e. not rotating with the logo or mouse controled)
+- Generated image is a fixed background (i.e. not rotating with the logo or mouse controled)

-- The shooting stars and vaporwave 3D WebGL canvas MUST be independents to the Logo&AMZN stock one (so not subject to mouse control)
-- The shooting stars are small white-colored lines with variable alpha channel depending on distance (i.e. think shooting stars entering the atmosphere and becoming brighter as they go above the camera)
-- Make sure that shooting stars come from a plane few pixels above the background horizon line and flow quickly across the sky toward a vanishing virtual point above and behind the camera (**Only once at design time (i.e not in the app)**, you will need to open and analyze the generated Nova Canvas image to locate the polygon of the sky area)
+- Shooting stars scene, ground vapor particles 3D scene and AWS Logo/AMZN stock 3D one MUST be independents.
+- Mouse control only apply to the AWS Logo/AMZN stock 3D scene.
+- Shooting stars appear at random positions above the horizon line
+- Each meteor enters the atmosphere at different depths, creating varying trail thicknesses
+- All meteors flow toward a vanishing point located behind the camera position (off-screen in high-altitude atmosphere): This creates the effect of meteors streaming toward the viewer, not toward a visible point in the sky
+- Shooting stars are light-emitting glowing 3D lines, simulating the metor point and its long alpha blended trail with realistic color variations.

+- Make sure vapors are randomly appearing as animated realistic highly-visible neon-colored cloudy foggy vapor originating from ground level with ground-hugging behavior (do not use geometric based representation, use only textures and fragment shaders with Perlin noise).
-- Make sure vaporwave elements are randomly appearing as animated circular vapor bubbles originating near ground level with ground-hugging behavior.
-The bubbles appear minimized and grow smoothly to their final size, positioned behind the AWS logo with proper perspective scaling (distant bubbles smaller than closer ones).
-Each bubble has randomly selected target transparency and display duration, never exceeding 33% of screen height for closest bubbles.
+- Make sure vapors are randomly appearing, are minimized and grow smoothly to their final size, positioned behind the AWS logo with proper perspective scaling (distant vapor smaller than closer ones).
+Each vapor cloud has randomly selected target transparency and display duration.

-Constraints:
+- Make sure that vapors sticks to the ground never reaching the skyline
+- **Only once at design time (i.e not in the app)**, you will need to open and analyze the generated Nova Canvas image to locate the skyline coordinates to know where the shooting stars must appear

+Technical constraints:
-Use Three.js framework.
+- Use Three.js framework.
-Use a python simple http server to serve the web page (port 8054 w/ TCP reuse option and return HTTP header Cache-Control forbidding browser caching).
+- Use a python simple http server to serve the web page (port 8054 w/ TCP reuse option, HTTP header Cache-Control forbidding browser caching, no mime-type guessing).
-Background image must fit automatically the web page size (real image size 1920x1088).
+- Background image must fit automatically the web page size (real image size 1920x1088).
+- Put all Javascript and CSS in the HTML page
-Design it for Chrome latest version browser.
+- Design it for Chrome latest version browser.

 To test the solution, you will use the browser tool and will leverage the Chrome Developper tool logs.
 At build time, use:
 - Perplexity MCP Server to fetch the current AMZN stock value.
-- Context7 MCP server for right usage (ES6 module import and initialization, best-practices...) of latest version of Three.js and OrbitControl.
+- Context7 MCP server for right usage (ES6 module import map and initialization, best-practices...) of latest version of Three.js and OrbitControl.
 - AWS Nova canvas MCP server to generate images.
 IMPORTANT: If you encounter integration issues with Three.js or OrbitControl, leverage Context7 & Perplexity to enrich your reasoning.

-Make it KISS!

-CRITICAL: Stick to the requirements.
-Do not inflate them during your processing!

-Ask questions.
+Ask questions to clarify ambiguities.